-- a) Disconnect all cables/wires and cooling water pipe connections to the driver (if provided). - b) Carefully remove the flush or lubricant connections and remove any associated piping that would interfere with the dismantling.
+- a) Disconnect all cables/wires and cooling water pipe connections to the driver (if provided). - b) Carefully remove the flush or lubricant connections and remove any associated piping that would interfere with the dismantling. - c) Make sure that all the valves are shut completely to avoid any leaks or spills. - d) Disconnect the coupling halves [471] (the driver and thrust bearing assembly). - e) Disconnect the suction (if used) and discharge pipe connections to the discharge head. - f) Rig the motor to a suitable hoist and keep the lifting mechanism in ready state. - g) Remove the motor to discharge head [304] bolting and remove the motor from the discharge head and place it on a safe and appropriate location. - h) If the pump is of shorter length (with or without can) rig the discharge head along with the entire pump assembly using a suitable hoist.
+(See section 2.3, Lifting.).
+Check the building height clearance before lifting is attempted.

-- c) Make sure that all the valves are shut completely to avoid any leaks or spills. - d) Disconnect the coupling halves [471] (the driver & pump). - e) Disconnect the suction (if used) and discharge pipe connections to the discharge head. - f) Rig the motor to a suitable hoist and keep the lifting mechanism in ready state. - g) Remove the motor to discharge head [304] bolting and remove the motor from the discharge head and place it on a safe and appropriate location. - h) If the pump is of shorter length (with or without can) rig the discharge head along with the entire pump assembly (see section 2.3 for lifting) using a suitable hoist (check the building height clearance before the lifting is attempted) - i) Use eye bolts and hooks as necessary and get the lifting mechanism in ready state. - j) Lifting of short set pumps - Remove the fasteners at the discharge head/foundation/soleplate - Lift the entire pump assembly by clamping at the discharge head [304] (See section 2.3) - k) Lifting of deep set pumps - Remove the fasteners at the foundation plate or soleplate - Remove stuffing box/Mechanical seal [349] completely.
+- i) Use eye bolts and hooks as necessary and get the lifting mechanism in ready state. - j) Lifting of short set pumps: - Remove the fasteners at the discharge head/foundation/soleplate - Lift the entire pump assembly by clamping at the discharge head [304].
+(See section 2.3.) - k) Lifting of deep set pumps: - Remove the thrust bearing assembly[444] and the fasteners at the soleplate - Remove stuffing box/mechanical seal [349] completely.
 Protect the shaft against damage while lifting the discharge head [304] - Lift the pump just enough to access the first column pipe flange connection - Support the entire pump just below the first column pipe joint [101] - Disconnect the discharge head [304] and lift - Now lift the pump again by using column pipe flange and disconnect the first section of column piping - Remove the bearing retainers [307] and shaft couplings [70] and repeat the process until all column piping is disassembled - Last step is to lift and remove the bowl assembly